David Carnegie (explorer)

-The Hon.
 David Wynford Carnegie (23 March 1871 – 27 November 1900) was an explorer and gold prospector in Western Australia.
 In 1896 he led an expedition from Coolgardie through the Gibson and Great Sandy Deserts to Halls Creek, and then back again.

 Early life

 David Carnegie was born in London on 23 March 1871, the youngest child of James Carnegie, 9th Earl of Southesk.
 He was educated at Charterhouse in Godalming, Surrey but dropped out without graduating, and was thereafter educated by a private tutor.
 He later entered the Royal Indian Engineering College, but again dropped out without completing the course.
 In 1892, he travelled to Ceylon to work on a tea plantation.
 Finding it boring, he quit after a few weeks, and set sail for Australia with his friend Lord Percy Douglas.